-There is a strong link to snoring and obesity, with those carrying a larger amount of weight tending to have more fatty tissue around their necks and throats which can lead to extra pressure on the airways that restrict the clean flow of air through the airways.
-Taking steps to achieve a healthy body weight will provide benefits to your general well being, energy levels, work concentration, not just your sleeping habits.
+There is a strong link between snoring and obesity.
+Those carrying a larger amount of weight tending to have more fatty tissue around their necks and throats.
+This can lead to extra pressure on the airways that restrict the clean flow of air through the airways.
+Taking steps to achieve a healthy body weight offers lots of potential benefits.
+It will not only help your snoring (Parker, 2005) but also provide benefits to your general well-being.
+It will also improve energy levels and work concentration.

 - Snorgo – to train the muscles responsible for snoring